randa-mu/dcipher/crates/adkg-cli/README.md

 peer_id = "12D3KooWGjQdQ6B3LazUw2EVbhakN3P5931e1UV76vJUNoV73Dd4"
 ```

-This file contains the group configuration, which includes the number of parties (`n`), a threshold (`t`), and an agreed upon starting time, alongside a list of nodes.
+This file contains the group configuration, which includes the number of parties (`n`), a threshold (`t`), a reconstruction threshold, and an agreed upon starting time, alongside a list of nodes.
+The reconstruction threshold represents the number of signatures required to obtain a group signature.

 Note that we use the malicious threshold here, i.e., the maximum number of parties that may be malicious.
 The reconstruction threshold, i.e., the number of partials required to obtain a threshold signature, is obtained by adding one.